MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-EventLog.md

 The **Get-EventLog** cmdlet gets events and event logs on the local and remote computers.

 You can use the parameters of this cmdlet to search for events by using their property values.
-This cmdlet gets only the events that match all of the specified property values.
+This cmdlet gets only the events that match the specified property values.

 The cmdlets that contain the EventLog noun work only on classic event logs.
 To get events from logs that use the Windows Event Log technology in Windows Vista and later versions of Windows, use Get-WinEvent.

 ## EXAMPLES

-### Example 1: Get event logs on a computer
+### Example 1: Get event logs on the local computer
 ```
 PS C:\> Get-EventLog -List
 ```

-This command gets the event logs on the computer.
+This command gets the event logs on the local computer.

-### Example 2: Get the five most recent entries from a specific event log
+### Example 2: Get the five most recent entries from a specific event log on the local computer
 ```
 PS C:\> Get-EventLog -Newest 5 -LogName "Application"
 ```